-For some reason I always procrastinate on doing these trip reports.
-I am certain what I have to say can’t possible live up to what you are expecting.
+For some reason, I always procrastinate on doing these trip reports.
+I am certain what I have to say can’t possibly live up to what you are expecting.
 I put them off, and sometimes I don’t ever get back to them, like my Paris trip in May where I did a partial report and then never completed it (although I did use pieces of the trip for individual posts).

 So I am forcing myself to sit down and get this out because I have so much going on before I am off on my next trip that if I don’t do it today, I know it won’t get done!